www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2021-03-08-create-minimal-java-grammar.md

 * [x] Only allow foreign code import like the Java standard library in Java legacy code with some exceptions to the Java standard library like `java.util.List`.
 Currently, only Java standard library imports are blocked.
 * [x] Let all source code comply with this Java subset grammar.
 # Tasks For Future Tickets
-* [ ] Check via Java-Parser the usage of standard library things, that do not require an import.
+* [x] Check via Java-Parser the usage of standard library things, that do not require an import.
   Some of these need to be disallowed as well, as the existing does not support looking up things in Java's classpath.
+  -> This task was moved into the README of `net.splitcells.dem.source`.
 * [ ] Remove direct usage of Path (because resolve method allows resolving absolute paths), Files (because changing the backend does not seem to be viable) and similar in the future.
-* [ ] Make main part GPL compliant and only extensions non GPL compliant.
+* [o] Make main part GPL compliant and only extensions non GPL compliant. -> This task description does not make sense to me.
 # Quotes
 ## FODS-Header
 ```